Provision for More Able Learners

 High potential learners in secondary school are often at risk of underachievement because of their different pace of learning, particular learning style, barriers to learning or social isolation.
 In order to combat these problem areas, five types of support have proven to be effective for high potential learners.
 This advice sheet is aimed at teachers and senior leadership team members in secondary schools and it shows how these types of support can be provided in the secondary school setting.

 This advice sheet highlights some of the reasons why high potential learners struggle with motivation.
 To try to increase the motivation of high ability students eight strategies are suggested for teachers to try in the classroom.
 It is aimed at teachers in both the primary and secondary phases.

-In addition to classroom-based activities, many more able students welcome the challenge provided by specific opportunities that can be offered beyond the classroom.
+In addition to classroom-based activities, many more able students welcome and benefit from the challenge provided by specific opportunities that can be offered beyond the classroom.

-As well as organising opportunities themselves, schools can keep parents and carers informed about other opportunities beyond the classroom
+As well as organising these kinds of opportunities themselves, schools may be able to tap into events offered by outside organisations or local universities.
+They can also keep parents and carers informed about other opportunities beyond the classroom.

 Thinking Skills (Bloom’s Revised Taxonomy)

 Higher Order Thinking Skills (HOTS) are types of learning that are thought to require more cognitive processing and have more generalised benefits than other, Lower Order Thinking Skills (LOTS).
 Bloom’s Taxonomy sets out different cognitive processes from lower to higher order skills, and are helpful to use as a way of setting work for students that challenges them at all levels.
 This advice sheet is aimed at More Able Lead Teachers and Teachers at all phases of education.
 It outlines the different types of thinking skills and the kinds of questions and tasks that can be set for students at each skill level.